WEB DESIGN TERMS AND CONDITIONS

 16.12 This Agreement constitutes the entire agreement and understanding of the parties in relation to the subject matter of this Agreement, and supersedes all previous agreements, arrangements and understandings between the parties relating to the subject matter of this Agreement.
 Subject to Clause [11.1], each party acknowledges that no representations or promises not expressly contained in this Agreement have been made by or on behalf of the other party.

-16.13 This Agreement will be governed by and construed in accordance with the laws of England and Wales; and the courts of England will have exclusive jurisdiction to adjudicate any dispute arising under or in connection with this Agreement.
+16.13 This Agreement will be governed by and construed in accordance with the laws of Republic of Kenya and Wales; and the courts of Republic of Kenya will have exclusive jurisdiction to adjudicate any dispute arising under or in connection with this Agreement.